 And then it was time for another action-packed Jack Reacher novel in the form of Bad Luck and Trouble.
 Once again, author Lee Child didn’t disappoint; I was hooked from page two, and I finished it two days later late on the night of January 24 while waiting for an emergency pizza.
 The Jack Reacher novels just keep getting better and better.
 It’s not fair there are only twenty-one of them to date.

 I next returned to the world of time-travelling nurse Claire Fraser and her Highlander husband Jamie with A Breath of Snow and Ashes, the sixth book in Diana Galabon’s Outlander series.
 I began it the night of January 24, and since it’s eight pages shy of a thousand, this one is going to take some time.

 January 30 Update: I’m at the 30% mark and am totally enjoying it.
-It did start quiteslowly like the previous book, but that neither bothered nor bored me this time.
-The initial slower pace of A Breath of Snow and Ashes is a breath of fresh air and a welcome change of pace and style from the factual horrors of North Korea, the incredibly action-packed life of Jack Reacher, and Roland Deschain’s long quest to save and visit The Dark Tower.
+It did start quite slowly like the previous book, but that neither bothered nor bored me this time.
+The initial slower pace of A Breath of Snow and Ashes was a breath of fresh air and a welcome change of pace and style from the factual horrors of North Korea, the incredibly action-packed life of Jack Reacher, and Roland Deschain’s long quest to find and save The Dark Tower.